 Our cabin is on the edge of the wilderness, nestled in an evergreen forest.
-In the spring and summer, the forest floor is covered in native medicinal plants and just outside my door there is an abundance of arnica, uva ursi, wild roses, and red root.
+In the spring and summer, the forest floor is covered in native medicinal plants and just outside my door there is an abundance of Arnica, uva-ursi, wild roses, and red root.

 It would be easy for me to whine and complain about the scarcity of plants during these frigid months (…in truth, I sometimes do).
-So, instead, I try to mimic the plants and their slumber.
+So instead, I try to mimic the plants and their slumber.
 Now is the time to slow down.
 This time of year also gives me the opportunity to revel in the gifts of the one medicinal plant group that continues to shine: evergreens.

 They also simply smell wonderful.
 Because of holiday wreaths or Christmas trees, you may equate the resinous balsam smell of conifers with the season.
-For me, it’s simply the smell of home and the forest that has surrounded me for the past seven years.
-The festive lip balm in today’s recipe is attempting to bottle up that heady scent so that you can slather your lips in it any time of year.
+For me, it’s simply the smell of home and the forest that has surrounded me for the past decade.
+The festive homemade lip balm in today’s recipe is attempting to bottle up that heady scent so that you can slather your lips in it any time of year.

-You can use practically any evergreen needles for this homemade lip balm recipe, with a few cautions.
+You can use practically any evergreen needles for this recipe, with a few cautions.
 While most evergreen needles are safe to use, the needles from the yew tree (Taxus spp.) are not.
 Be sure to know the identity of your needles to make sure they are safe.
 If you would like to use the needles from your Christmas tree or holiday wreath, check with your supplier to make sure the trees or boughs weren’t sprayed with any strange chemicals.

-Red Tinted Evergreen Lip Balm
+Evergreen Homemade Lip Balm

 What you’ll need…